Aiva Anagnostiadis

-Aiva Alexis Anagnostiadis (born 9 August 2007) is an Australian racing driver who competes in F1 Academy for Hitech TGR with support from TAG Heuer.
+Aiva Alexis Anagnostiadis (born 9 August 2007) is an Australian racing driver.
+She most recently competed in F1 Academy for Hitech TGR with support from TAG Heuer.

 Born and raised in Melbourne, Anagnostiadis began competitive kart racing aged eight and joined the Alpine Rac(H)er Karting Programme in 2023.
+She left the program in 2024 after it was scrapped by Alpine.

 Early career

 Karting

 Anagnostiadis started karting at the age of eight, mostly racing in Australia and most notably winning the Ladies Trophy in the 2021 Australian Karting Championship.
 A year after her Ladies Trophy title, Anagnostiadis represented Australia in that year's Karting Sprint Senior category of the FIA Motorsport Games.
 In the final, Anagnostiadis was involved in a crash at the start of the race and was forced to retire.

 In late 2023, Anagnostiadis joined Alpine's Rac(H)er Karting programme.
 As a result, Anagnostiadis moved to the UK to compete in the RMC Winter Cup and Euro Trophy for Dan Holland Racing.